Yau Kin Wai: Club career

 Yau had played for Hong Kong First Division League club South China for more than 10 years and is regarded as one of the most decorated defenders in Hong Kong.
 He had been voted as the Hong Kong Footballer of the Year in the 1998–99 season and had been voted as Hong Kong Top Footballers for 6 times.

-He retired at the end of 2004–05 season.
+Yau retired from professional football at the end of the 2004–05 season.